 18. Any other violation of Company policy.

 Obviously, not every type of misconduct can be listed.
-Note that all employees are employed at-will, and Sentry Installations LLC reserves the right to impose whatever discipline it chooses, or none at all, in a particular instance.
+Note that all employees are employed at-will, and Sentry Installations, LLC reserves the right to impose whatever discipline it chooses, or none at all, in a particular instance.
 The Company will deal with each situation individually and nothing in this handbook should be construed as a promise of specific treatment in a given situation.
-However, Sentry Installations LLC will endeavor to utilize progressive discipline but reserves the right in its sole discretion to terminate an employee at any time for any reason.
+However, Sentry Installations, LLC will endeavor to utilize progressive discipline but reserves the right in its sole discretion to terminate an employee at any time for any reason.

 The observance of these rules will help to ensure that our workplace remains a safe and desirable place to work.